ntlv/newsbringer/README.md

 ### Currently implemented
 * Fetch and cache current top hundred entries
-* Fetch and cache top level comments along with a few levels of replies (further replies can be fetched on demand)
+* Fetch and cache top level comments along with a few levels of replies

 ### TODO

+* Highlight child comments in a more reading friendly way.
 * User login
 * Voting
 * Commenting